dell/dellemc-openmanage-ansible-modules/docs/modules/redfish_firmware_rollback.rst

   reboot (optional, bool, True)
     Reboot the server to apply the previous version of the firmware.

-    ``true`` reboots the server to rollback the firmware to the available version.
+    \ :literal:`true`\  reboots the server to rollback the firmware to the available version.

-    ``false`` schedules the rollback of firmware until the next restart.
+    \ :literal:`false`\  schedules the rollback of firmware until the next restart.

-    When *reboot* is ``false``, some components update immediately, and the server may reboot.
+    When \ :emphasis:`reboot`\  is \ :literal:`false`\ , some components update immediately, and the server may reboot.
 So, the module must wait till the server is accessible.

   reboot_timeout (optional, int, 900)